Servicerobotics-Ulm/ComponentRepository/ComponentWebotsMobileRobot/README.md

 * press <kbd>E</kbd> to move sideways left (not possible for robots with only 2 wheels)
 * to stop the robot in acceleration mode, press <kbd>SPACE</kbd>
 * press <kbd>Y</kbd> to turn off acceleration mode/fixed speed mode (the robot can now move on its own again)

+If your robot is not reacting to keyboard, it is not selected probably or keyboard is not turned on.
+Click again on the robot in the graphical window to select the robot and graphical window, then press <kbd>X</kbd> to turn on keyboard control, then hold <kbd>W</kbd> to move the robot forwards.